pebblecode/wfh-email-cron/README.md

     node index.js

+To run the script with config for different environments use an environment variable.

+    NODE_ENV=production node index.js

 # Setting up the cron job

 You will most likely want to run this on a daily basis to send an email out to the company.